freifunk-gluon/gluon/docs/user/getting_started.rst

 Special variables
 .................

+GLUON_AUTOREMOVE
+  Setting ``GLUON_AUTOREMOVE=1`` enables the ``CONFIG_AUTOREMOVE`` OpenWrt setting, which will delete package build directories after a package build has finished to save space.
+This is mostly useful for CI builds from scratch.
+Do not set this flag during development (or generally, when you want you reuse your build tree for subsequent builds), as it significantly increases incremental build times.

 GLUON_DEBUG
   Setting ``GLUON_DEBUG=1`` will provide firmware images including debugging symbols usable with GDB or similar tools.
 Requires a device or target with at least 16 MB of flash space, e.g. `x86-64`.
 Unset by default.